-The United Nations (UN) is the largest intergovernmental organization in the world, with a current membership of 193 member states and two permanent non-member observer states.
+The United Nations (UN) is the largest intergovernmental organization in the world, with a current membership of 193 member states and two permanent non-member observer states (Palestine and Vatican City/Holy See).
 Every member state has equal representation in the UN General Assembly.
 The United Nations was created in 1945 following World War II.
 Its mission is to maintain international peace and security by preventing conflict, mediating for nations in conflict, and creating the conditions to hold peace.
 Additionally, the UN also protects human rights, delivers humanitarian aid, upholds international law, and promotes sustainable development.

 Founding Members of the United Nations

 The Charter of the United Nations was crafted by the United States, United Kingdom, Russia, and China in the aftermath of World War II and signed by 50 countries on June 26, 1945.
 Poland, which could not attend the initial event, added its signature on October 15, 1945 to become the 51st founding member.
 The charter took effect on October 24, 1945, marking the official birth of the United Nations and its connected International Court of Justice.

 Since 1945, some of the founding member states have dissolved (Czechoslovakia, Yugoslavia, Soviet Union), and new states have succeeded them, and others have changed their names.
 The founding members included the United States, France, the United Kingdom, Argentina, Brazil, New Zealand, Belarus, Turkey, Australia, Belgium, Mexico, the Netherlands, Panama, South Africa, Panama, and Norway, among many others.
 Since its founding, the United Nations has added 142 member countries for its current total of 193 (plus two).
 The criteria for joining the United Nations are actually quite straightforward: